 For example, in Australia, most private health care insurers require you to be staying in the country for at least 6 months.
 We have our HBF private health insurance on hold and it can only be reinstated when we return home for long periods.

-Many travel insurance companies don’t give you coverage for Covid 19, so knowing that we were covered if we caught Covid (again) while travelling, set our minds at rest.
+Many travel insurance companies don’t give you coverage for Covid 19, so knowing that we were covered if we caught COVID (again) set our minds at rest.

-This is becoming increasingly important as many countries are asking for proof of insurance to enter.
+This is becoming increasingly important as many countries ask for proof of insurance to enter.

 Is SafetyWing Good Travel Insurance?